Remote Data Recovery vs. Lab Recovery

 What about encrypted drives, can remote recovery bypass encryption?

 Remote tools have no way to bypass hardware encryption.
-Self-encrypting drives (SEDs) with Opal or eDrive standards store keys in the drive controller.
-If the controller fails, the encryption key is lost at the hardware level.
-Recovery requires chip-off or direct controller manipulation in a lab environment, not a remote session.
+On self-encrypting drives (SEDs) using Opal or eDrive, the media encryption key is cryptographically bound to the unique silicon of the original controller.
+If the controller fails, the data cannot be decrypted at the hardware level.
+Recovery requires board-level repair of the original controller in a lab, not a remote session and not chip-off, since a raw NAND dump from an encrypted drive yields only ciphertext.

 Does remote recovery work for SSDs?